 The store also has a small garden corner for taking photos.

-The Kimono set as shown in the photo above costs about 6,500 JPY ~ 1 Million 1 VND, including Kimono set and hair styling option.
-The price is relatively reasonable compared to many other stores.
+The Kimono set shown in the photo above costs around 6,500 JPY, which is approximately 1.1 million VND, and includes the kimono set along with a hair styling option.
+This price is quite reasonable compared to many other stores.

 2. Kyomizu Temple